k0retux/fuddly/docs/source/data_model.rst

     state, and thus will release all the constraints.

   - ``MH.Custo.NTerm.FullCombinatory``: By default, this mode is *disabled*.
-When enabled, walking through a non-terminal node will generate all possible combination of shapes for each subnode.
-The various considered shapes for a subnode are based on the ``qty`` and ``default_qty`` parameter provided.
-Thus there are at most 3 different shapes that boil down to the different amounts of subnodes (max, min and default values), and at least 1 if all are the same.
-Other possible values in the range ``<min, max>`` are reachable in ``random`` mode, or by changing it manually.
+When enabled, walking through a non-terminal node will generate all "possible" combination of forms for each subnode.
+The various considered forms for a subnode are based on the ``qty`` and ``default_qty`` parameter provided.
+Thus there are at most 3 different forms that boil down to the different amounts of subnodes (max, min and default values), and at least 1 if all are the same.
+Other possible values in the range ``<min, max>`` are reachable in ``random`` mode, or by changing the subnode quantity manually.
-    When this mode is disabled, walking through the non-terminal node won't generate all possible combinations but a subset of it based on a simpler algorithm that will walk through each subnode and iterate for their different shapes without considering the previous subnodes shapes.
+    When this mode is disabled, walking through the non-terminal node won't generate all possible combinations but a subset of it based on a simpler algorithm that will walk through each subnode and iterate for their different forms without considering the previous subnodes forms.

     .. note::
 		Note that if the node is not frozen